Logo

 Calvin Coolidge dressed, said a prayer, and came downstairs to greet the reporters who had assembled.

-The nation initially did not know what to make of Calvin Coolidge, who had maintained a low profile in the Harding administration; many had even expected him to be replaced on the ballot in 1924.
+The nation initially did not know what to make of Calvin Coolidge, who had maintained a low profile in the Harding administration.

 Calvin Coolidge believed that those of Harding's men under suspicion were entitled to every presumption of innocence, taking a methodical approach to the scandals, principally the Teapot Dome scandal, while others clamored for rapid punishment of those they presumed guilty.

-Calvin Coolidge thought the Senate investigations of the scandals would suffice; this was affirmed by the resulting resignations of those involved.
+Calvin Coolidge thought the Senate investigations of the scandals would suffice.

-Calvin Coolidge personally intervened in demanding the resignation of Attorney General Harry M Daugherty after he refused to cooperate with the congressional probe.
+Calvin Coolidge personally intervened in demanding the resignation of Attorney General Harry M Daugherty after Daugherty refused to cooperate with the investigations.

 Calvin Coolidge then set about to confirm that no loose ends remained in the administration, arranging for a full briefing on the wrongdoing.

-Calvin Coolidge addressed Congress when it reconvened on December 6,1923, giving a speech that supported many of Harding's policies, including Harding's formal budgeting process, the enforcement of immigration restrictions and arbitration of coal strikes ongoing in Pennsylvania.
+On December 6,1923, Calvin Coolidge addressed Congress when it reconvened, giving a speech that supported many of Harding's policies, including Harding's formal budgeting process, the enforcement of immigration restrictions, and the arbitration of coal strikes ongoing in Pennsylvania.

-Calvin Coolidge signed the Immigration Act later that year, which was aimed at restricting southern and eastern European immigration, but appended a signing statement expressing his unhappiness with the bill's specific exclusion of Japanese immigrants.
+Later that year, Calvin Coolidge signed the Immigration Act, which was aimed at restricting southern and eastern European immigration, but appended a signing statement expressing his unhappiness with the bill's specific exclusion of Japanese immigrants.

 On June 2,1924, Calvin Coolidge signed the act granting citizenship to all Native Americans born in the United States.